jawajamaa/python-p3-mock-challenge-coffee-shop/README.md

   - Returns a **unique** list of all customers who have ordered a particular coffee.
   - Customers must be of type `Customer`

+#### Order

+- `Order property customer`
+  - Returns the customer object for that order
+  - Must be of type `Customer`
+- `Order property coffee`
+  - Returns the coffee object for that order
+  - Must be of type `Coffee`

 #### Customer